Lofelt/NiceVibrations/interfaces/unity/README.md

 ## Unity features

-Under `interfaces/unity/NiceVibrations/Assets/Development` there is a scene that can be used to quickly implement and test new features. the bigger `Demo` scene requires much more design work and doesn't cover all usecases for now.
+Under `interfaces/unity/NiceVibrations/Assets/Development` there is a scene that can be used to quickly implement and test new features. the bigger `Demo` scene requires much more design work and doesn't cover all use cases for now.

 Simply create new tab for any new features that don't fit the previous ones.